For Immediate Release

 To learn more about the event or to register, please visit www.CentralCoastRide.org.
 For more information about The ALS Association Golden West Chapter, please visit us at www.alsagoldenwest.org or email us at firstname.lastname@example.org.

 About The ALS Association and The Golden West Chapter

 The mission of The ALS Association is to lead the fight to treat and cure ALS through global research and nationwide advocacy while also empowering people with Lou Gehrig’s Disease and their families to live fuller lives by providing them with compassionate care and support.
-The Association is a member of the National Health Council and the only national organization solely dedicated to fighting ALS on all fronts while directly serving the ALS community.
+We are a member of the National Health Council and the only national organization solely dedicated to fighting ALS on all fronts while directly serving the ALS community.
 By leading the way in global research, providing assistance for people with ALS through a nationwide network of chapters, coordinating multidisciplinary care through certified clinical care centers, and fostering government partnerships, The ALS Association builds hope and enhances quality of life while aggressively searching for new treatments and a cure.
-The Golden West Chapter serves people with ALS and their families in 31 counties throughout California and in the state of Hawaii.
-For more information about The ALS Association Golden West Chapter, please visit us at www.alsagoldenwest.org or email us at email@example.com
+The Golden West Chapter serves people with ALS and their families in the state of Hawaii and in 31 counties throughout California.